ESRD Medicare

 Medicare and Group Health Plan (GHP) Coverage

-If a person is entitled to Medicare based solely on ESRD, Medicare is the secondary payer to Group Health Plans (such as an employer or union) during a coordination of benefits period of up to 30 months.
+If an individual is entitled to Medicare based solely on ESRD, Medicare is the secondary payer to Group Health Plans (such as an employer or union) during a coordination of benefits period of up to 30 months.
 The GHP will pay first on hospital and medical bills during this period regardless of how many employees the employer has or whether a person is currently employed or retired.
-This is also true in dual entitlement situations wherein a person, already entitled to Medicare on the basis of age or disability and Medicare was the secondary payer, has now become entitled to Medicare based on ESRD.
+This is also true in dual entitlement situations wherein an individual, already entitled to Medicare on the basis of age or disability and Medicare was the secondary payer, has now become entitled to Medicare based on ESRD.

-The 30-month coordination period begins when a person becomes entitled to ESRD Medicare (even if not yet enrolled).
-When a person is within this coordination period the GHP must pay primary benefits during this period even if their GHP says its policy is to pay second to Medicare.
+The 30-month coordination period begins when an individual becomes entitled to ESRD Medicare (even if not yet enrolled).
+When an individual is within this coordination period the GHP must pay primary benefits during this period even if their GHP says its policy is to pay second to Medicare.
 If the GHP does not pay for covered services in full, Medicare may pay secondary benefits for all Medicare covered items and services, not just those for the treatment of ESRD.
 At the end of the 30-month coordination period, Medicare then becomes the primary payer even if the person remains covered under the GHP based on current employment status.

-If a person has GHP coverage that will pay for most or all of their health care costs (for example, if there is no annual deductible) they may want to delay enrolling in Medicare Part A and Part B until they get near the end of the 30-month coordination period.
+If an individual has GHP coverage that will pay for most or all of their health care costs (for example, if there is no annual deductible) they may want to delay enrolling in Medicare Part A and Part B until they get near the end of the 30-month coordination period.
 If enrollment is delayed, they won’t have to pay the Part B premium for coverage not yet needed.
-After the 30-month coordination period, they should enroll in Part A and Part B.
+After the 30-month coordination period, they may enroll in Part A and Part B.

 ESRD Medicare and the Health Insurance Marketplace

-If a person is currently enrolled in a Health Insurance Marketplace plan and becomes entitled to ESRD Medicare, they have the choice to enroll in ESRD Medicare or stay enrolled in their Marketplace plan.
+If an individual is currently enrolled in a Health Insurance Marketplace plan and becomes entitled to ESRD Medicare, they have the choice to enroll in ESRD Medicare or stay enrolled in their Marketplace plan.
 Consider all consequences carefully before deciding to keep a Marketplace plan and delay enrolling in ESRD Medicare.

 When Medicare Part A coverage starts, any premium tax credits and/or other cost-sharing savings received through the Marketplace will end and they will have to pay the full Marketplace premium.
-A person can cancel the Marketplace plan once their Medicare coverage starts.
+An individual can cancel the Marketplace plan once their Medicare coverage starts.

 ESRD Medicare and Medicaid

-If a person is currently enrolled in a Medicaid program, careful consideration should be given as to when to enroll in ESRD Medicare.
-For example, if a person is enrolled in Badgercare Plus, this coverage usually ends when Medicare begins.
-Badgercare Plus does not consider assets for eligibility so a person may be eligible for this program but not other programs that do consider income and assets to determine eligibility.
+If an individual is currently enrolled in a Medicaid program, careful consideration should be given as to when to enroll in ESRD Medicare.
+For example, if an individual is enrolled in Badgercare Plus, this coverage may end when Medicare begins.
+Badgercare Plus does not consider assets for eligibility so an individual may be eligible for this program but not other programs that do consider income and assets to determine eligibility.

-If a person enrolls in ESRD Medicare and is eligible for a Medicaid program, Medicare will pay primary (first) and Medicaid second.
+If an individual enrolls in ESRD Medicare and is eligible for a Medicaid program, Medicare will pay primary (first) and Medicaid second.

-Before deciding to delay enrollment, a person should get all the facts about ESRD Medicare eligibility and enrollment for their situation, especially if a transplant is planned as there are shortened time periods for eligibility and enrollment for transplant recipients.
+Before deciding to delay enrollment, an individual should get all the facts about ESRD Medicare eligibility and enrollment for their situation, especially if a transplant is planned as there are shortened time periods for eligibility and enrollment for transplant recipients.

-If a person is entitled to Medicare Part A at the time of transplant and Medicare paid for their transplant (or was the secondary payer but made no payment) and the transplant took place in a Medicare-certified facility, then Medicare Part B will cover their immunosuppressive drugs (after enrolled in Medicare Part B).
-If these transplant conditions are not met, the immunosuppressive drugs may be covered by a Medicare Part D prescription drug plan (costs vary by plan; Part D may help cover drugs needed for other conditions).
+If an individual is entitled to Medicare Part A at the time of transplant and Medicare paid for their transplant (or was the secondary payer but made no payment) and the transplant took place in a Medicare-certified facility, then Medicare Part B will cover their immunosuppressive drugs (after enrolled in Medicare Part B).
+If these transplant conditions are not met, the immunosuppressive drugs may be covered by a Medicare Part D prescription drug plan.

 Resources